How to Fix Candle Tunneling

 Need to know how to fix candle tunneling?
 Here are two quick fixes for candle tunneling and three ways to prevent it!

 There’s something about candlelight that warms the soul.
-But, there’s nothing like candle tunneling to ruin the moment.
+But there’s nothing like candle tunneling to ruin the moment.

 What does it mean when a candle is tunneling?
-It describes the way a vertical tunnel forms around the wick towards the bottom of a candle.
+It describes how a vertical tunnel forms around the wick towards the bottom of a candle.
 It might appear that the wick was too heavy and sank to the bottom of the melted wax, creating a crater.
 It makes me think of those crazy weather channel videos of craters happening out of nowhere!

 And once a candle burns down to less than ½ inch of wax on the bottom, it can’t be lit again, or you’ll risk the container cracking and causing a real hot mess!

 This post contains some affiliate links for your convenience.
 Please read our full disclosure policy.

 Related To: 12 Common Candle Problems Solved

 If only I could count the times I’ve been asked, “How do you keep candles from tunneling?” by candle makers and candle lovers alike.
 How do you fix a candle that only burns in the middle?
 It’s a very common candle problem.

 Fortunately, there are two quick tricks you can do to fix a tunneling candle.
 But let’s talk about how to prevent a candle from tunneling first.
 So, this candle problem doesn’t keep recurring for you!

 3 Ways to Prevent Candle Tunneling